natcap/invest.users-guide/source/getting_started.rst

 9. **Incorporate beneficiaries**
 	- Link model results to people, or other type of beneficiary.
 This is where it becomes an ecosystem *service*.
 	- Collect and pre-process data on the location of people, infrastructure or other beneficiary of interest.
-	- Combine InVEST model results with beneficiary data.
+	- Combine InVEST model results with beneficiary data, generally done using GIS software.
 	- Time requirement: Medium.
 10. **Valuation**
 	- Valuation of ecosystem services, whether monetary or non-monetary, is generally complex and context-specific.